-Rules on 'under occupancy' mean that if you are of 'working age' your housing benefit will be reduced if you are deemed to be living in a property larger than your needs.
+Rules on 'under occupancy' mean that if you are of 'working age' your housing benefit or universal credit housing costs will be reduced if you are deemed to be living in a property larger than your needs.

 One bedroom is allowed for the following:

 - for a person aged 16 or over